League of Mortals: a novel on illness

 Chapter 1.
 Poo

-Otherwise, the first half of my life was golden, like when politicians talk about a return to old-fashioned values, and you know they just mean nostalgia for their own childhood when black people were invisible and gay had not been invented yet.
-My childhood was that good, although not for the same reasons.
+Otherwise, it was golden, like when politicians talk about a return to old-fashioned values, and you know they just mean nostalgia for their own childhood when black people were invisible and gay people were a secret.
+My childhood was that good, though not for the same reasons.

 Our house had a pool, the care of which was my responsibility.
 I spent the last few days before my party cleaning it to tropical clarity: flocculant, chlorine, muriatic acid, and frequent vacuuming and filter cleanings.
 The pool was pristine; apart from the chemicals, I could have drunk from it.
 The blue Marzite bottom glowed and sparkled in the summer sun, cool and inviting against the heat – as beautiful as an advertisement.
 Lots of people in Florida half-ass their pools, letting them get cloudy and streaked with algae.
 Not my pool – not that summer – and I was proud to share it with my friends.

 There was food, too.
-Mom bought a cake, and not the kind grocery stores make with plastic icing and canned messages written in food dye.
-She went to an actual bakery, and bought an awesome cake that she set on the snack table with just a handful of unlit candles, since I didnʼt want to be obvious about it, but still felt there should be cake.
-It was like, ʻhey, hereʼs some cake, itʼs someoneʼs birthday sooner or later – no biggie.ʼ The cake and snacks and large bottles of Cokes and a cooler full of ready-made ice were positioned in our sun porch, where mom and her friend Mrs. Walker kept an eye on things, just in case we decided to start having a teenage sex orgy.
-Mom used to pay my sister to babysit my parties, but my sister was gone for the summer so mom had to be there.
+Mom bought a cake, and not the grocery store kind with plastic icing.
+She went to an actual bakery, and bought an awesome cake that she set on the snack table with no candles, since I didnʼt want to be obvious about it.
+It was like, ʻhey, hereʼs some cake, itʼs someoneʼs birthday sooner or later – no biggie.ʼ The cake and snacks and large bottles of Cokes and a cooler full of ice were set up in our sun porch, where mom and her friend Mrs. Walker kept an eye on things, just in case we decided to start having a teenage sex orgy.
+My sister used to babysit my parties, but she was gone for the summer so mom had to be there.
 Mrs. Walker was just there to keep her company, I guess.